icenetworktv/icenetworktv.github.io/README.md

 # startup-app
-This repository hosts a web app to support the various startup activites
+This repository hosts a admin tools to support the various startup activites